Ragesh-A/Data-Structures-and-Algorithms/Graph/Graph.md

 ### implementation of graph

-The graph can be implemented in two ways
+The graph can be implemented in two ways <br />
 -> Adjacency matrix <br />
 -> Adjacency list <br />